-- 1. was developed by the management of the War Museum of the Boer Republics under the guidance of the Department of Sport, Arts and Culture. - 2. takes into account all the relevant policies, legislation and other mandates for which the War Museum of the Boer Republics is responsible. - 3. accurately reflects the Impact, Outcomes and Outputs which the War Museum of the Boer Republics will endeavour to achieve over the period: 2023/2024.
+- was developed by the management of the War Museum of the Boer Republics under the guidance of the Department of Sport, Arts and Culture. - 2. considers all the relevant policies, legislation and other mandates for which the War Museum of the Boer Republics is responsible. - 3. accurately reflects the Impact, Outcomes and Outputs which the War Museum of the Boer Republics will endeavour to achieve over the period: 2024/2025.

 J.L.
+Pretorius

-Pretorius Director and Head Official responsible for planning
+Director and Head Official responsible for planning

 Dr G.C.
+Benneyworth

-Benneyworth Chairperson of the Accounting Authority
+\\Chairperson of the Accounting Authority